 Please state whether you want it in a dropper bottle for autism, Lyme, CFS.
 It can be used in a nebuliser, and if you have a compounding pharmacist, as suppositories.

-Peer reviewed data was presented at the 18th International Meeting of the European Society of Gynaecological Oncology (ESGO) in Liverpool UK, 19-22 October 2013, in which is was stated that Goliec is 200 times more powerful than ordinary GcMAF in the laboratory (its referred to as “hydrophobic domains binding vitamin D and fatty acids”).
+Peer reviewed data was presented at the 18th International Meeting of the European Society of Gynaecological Oncology (ESGO) in Liverpool UK, 19-22 October 2013, in which Goleic is described (its referred to as “hydrophobic domains binding vitamin D and fatty acids”).
 Its probably a third more effective in humans.

-GOleic comes already bound to its own delivery system in the body, Vitamin D Binding Protein or VDBP.
+GOleic comes already bound to its own delivery system in the body, the Vitamin D pathway.
 It delivers the right nutrients to where they are needed, including the vitamin D receptor.
 GOleic’s price is €450 plus €60 shipping.
-It arrives in either a vial, (treat as GcMAF) or a dropper bottle, and its 8 doses.

 If taken sublingually, one drop is 0.04 ml (an autistic child’s first dose) and 6 drops is one normal adult dose of 0.25ml, or 100ng.
 You put it under your tongue as you get into bed.
 Or 6 drops into 15ml of water (under 1/4 inch in a glass) and gargle for 90 seconds, at least once a week.